hatchetProject/AI-Driver/README.md

 to True if you are running test.py on test data with labels provided.
 Otherwise leave it as default.

 #### An example of usage
+We provide an exmaple of how to use the code
 ```python
 # Training
 python DataLoader.py -pp DriverBase/training_Y_orig.xls -pn DriverBase/training_N_orig.xls -op DriverBase/Orig_Data.npy